Our Pre-School Staff

 To email Mrs. Marek click here!

 My name is Nancy Marek and I am new to St. Francis Borgia School.
 I am very excited to be back teaching preschool.
 I graduated from Northeastern University with a major in Elementary Education in 2004.
 I have more than twenty years of preschool experience where I was a teacher at KinderCare Learning Centers, Divine Savior in Norridge, St. Josaphat and recently taught preschool for three years and kindergarten for two at Our Lady of Victory School.

 When I am not in school, I love spending time with my daughter, family and friends.
 I also enjoy football, singing, and going to the movies.

 To email Ms. Grzeda click here!

 Hello, my name is Michelle Grzeda and I am the three-year-old preschool teacher.
-This is my second year at Saint Francis Borgia, and there is nowhere else I would rather be!
+This is my fifth year at Saint Francis Borgia, and there is nowhere else I would rather be!
 Teaching preschool is my dream job.
 I love children, and I love preschool.
 I am a graduate of Northeastern Illinois University, where I earned my Bachelor of Arts.
 I have a Type 04 certification (Early Childhood Education).
 Currently I am taking classes at National-Louis to complete my Masters in ESL/Polish Bilingual Education.
 Outside of the classroom I love spending time with my husband, friends, and family.
 I have a passion for reading, traveling, and attempting to recreate crafts and recipes from Pinterest.